GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 The Genesee Valley Calligraphy Guild is a learning guild with members at all levels of experience.
 By sharing a love of traditional and contemporary handwritten letters, we build friendships and a greater confidence in our art.

+The guild was founded in April, 1983 in Rochester, NY.
+We practice beautiful hand lettering; some of our members have been with us from our founding, others are very new to calligraphy.
+We all love letters and lettering.

 **Our Meetings are held at the Perinton Community Center at 1350Turk Hill Road, most months in room 205. **

-Workshop coming in October!
-[Barbara Close will visit us with **Textured Letters**](../img/barbaraclose191019-20.pdf).

-October 19, Saturday (9 AM to 4 PM) \
-October 20, Sunday (10 AM to 4 PM) \
-Please arrive at least 15 mintues early

-Perinton Recreation Center Room #212 \
-1350 Turk Hill Road \
-Fairport NY  14450

-Members $125.00 \
-Non-members $150.00 \
-Note:  Dues are $20 see Membership page for membership information\
-Additional Materials Fee (minimal)

-Supply List to be Provided to participants

-Participation is Limited, member registration starts July 1st.

 One-day or weekend workshops are held two or more times a year.
-Recent instructors have included Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.
+Recent instructors have included Barbara Close, Randall Hasson, Annie Barnhardt (Gail Vick Barnhardt), Carol Henshaw, Carrie Imai, Rosie Kelly, Lorrie Frear.

+Next August we will welcome Gemma Black, on her final teaching tour of the US!
+More information will follow as it is available.

 Browse our site for more information about the guild.